Chihuahua (song)

 "Chihuahua" is a song recorded by Swiss artist DJ BoBo.
-It was the first single from his tenth album, Visions, and was released in late 2002 and early 2003 in many countries.
+It was the first single from his tenth album, Visions, and was released in early 2003 in many countries.
 It was his most successful single, topping the charts in France, Spain and Switzerland and becoming the summer hit of the year.
 It can also be considered as DJ BoBo's signature song.

 History

 Background

 The song "Chihuahua" is based on Latin pop hit single of the same name by Louis Oliveira and His Bandodalua Boys.

 Hit success and releases

 The song became the sixth best-selling single of the 21st century in France, with 1.020.000 units sold.

 "Chihuahua" also features on DJ BoBo's compilations Chihuahua (2002) and Greatest Hits (2006), and on the live albums Live in Concert (2003) and Vampires Are Alive – The Show (2008).

 Videoclip and usage in the media

 There were two music videos, the first one having been produced as an animated feature.

 The song, which was accompanied with a choreographed dance, was used for a French TV advert for Coca-Cola.
+In Beverly Hills Chihuahua, “Chihuahua” is used as the main theme for the movie that is also used in its sequels Beverly Hills Chihuahua 2 and Beverly Hills Chihuahua 3: Viva La Fiesta!.